seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

 ---

-We are ready to send GraphQL requests, however we can't transform their responses to our `Model`s yet.
+We are ready to send GraphQL requests, however we can't transform their responses to match our `Model` types yet.
 Let's fix it in the next chapter and finally send them!